Queen's College, Melbourne

-Queen's College is a residential college affiliated with the University of Melbourne providing accommodation to more than 300 students who attend the University of Melbourne, the Victorian College of the Arts, RMIT University and Monash University Faculty of Pharmacy and Pharmaceutical Sciences.
+Queen's College is a residential college affiliated with the University of Melbourne.
+It is a residential community of 300 students who attend the University of Melbourne, RMIT University, Victorian College of the Arts and Monash University's Faculty of Pharmacy and Pharmaceutical Sciences.
+These students come from across regional Victoria, interstate and overseas.
+Queen's College also houses a number of resident tutors, staff and academic guests.

-In addition to the students (commonly referred to as "Queeners"), Queen's College (usually known simply as "Queen's") also houses a number of fellows, resident tutors, scholars and professionals (collectively known as the Senior Common Room), staff and academic guests.
+The College provides accommodation, academic and pastoral support, social and cultural activities, and well-being and career development programs.
+Queen's participates in the Intercollegiate sports and cultural programs.

-The resident tutors conduct weekly tutorials for the students on subjects that are involved in their expertise.
+Alumni of Queen's College are referred to as Wyverns (referencing the Wyvern on the College crest).
+The College runs regular Wyvern events throughout the year including reunions, educational and cultural events.
+In addition, many Wyverns support the College by tutoring current students, acting as mentors (academic and career) or coaching the student sport teams.

 History

 Founding

 The college was founded in 1887, on 10 acre of land assigned to the Methodist Church by the Parliament of Victoria in the area then known as University Reserve (now College Crescent).
 While this land was allocated soon after the founding of the university in 1853, it was not until 1878—some twenty-five years later—that the Methodist Conference took the first steps towards building the college.

-The then Governor of Victoria, Sir Henry Loch, laid the foundation stone on 16 June 1887 after the efforts of the Reverend William Abraham Quick, who is widely regarded as the founder of Queen's.
+The Governor of Victoria, Sir Henry Loch, laid the foundation stone on 16 June 1887 after the efforts of the Reverend William Abraham Quick, who is widely regarded as the founder of Queen's.